-The wish to get to the top, a desire to do well, your supervisor’s compliments, these are the things that motivate people.
-These drives are also what lead some people to cross moral boundaries they otherwise wouldn’t have, especially when they find they can’t adequately meet expectations anymore.
-"The story is always about being with the back against the wall, not being able to deliver," Holmström explains.
+Wanting to rise to the top, a desire to do well, your supervisor’s compliments, these are the things that motivate people.
+They are also what lead some people to cross moral boundaries they otherwise wouldn’t, especially when they find they can’t adequately meet expectations anymore.
+"The story is always about being with the back against the wall, not being able to deliver," he says.
 "And some people just resolve the issue by crossing the line."

 We need to be mindful about the potential consequences of pushing people too hard.

-Holmström’s Multitask Analysis has shed light on the fact that performance measures are imperfect, and that the things hardest to measure may actually carry the most value.
-Reputation, for example.
-"There are very concrete, easy to measure tasks which can take attention away from reputation," Holmström explains.
-"But if you have something that’s so important and don’t have a way of putting a number to it, then it may be better not to incentivize the easy to measure tasks - or to mute incentives as opposed to creating strong ones."
+Holmström’s Multitask Analysis has shed light on the fact that performance measures are imperfect and that the things hardest to measure may actually carry the most value like reputation, for example.
+"There are very concrete, easy to measure tasks which can take attention away from reputation," he explains.
+"But if you have something that’s so important and don’t have a way of putting a number to it, then it may be better not to incentivize the easy to measure tasks or to mute incentives as opposed to creating strong ones."

 Old certainties on the decline

-Organizational structures inside firms have been at the centre of Holmström’s work.
-But he knows, of course, that times are changing fast, and traditional working relationships may become a thing of the past in the so-called on-demand economy that’s evolving.
+Organizational structures inside firms have been at the center of Holmström’s work.
+He recognizes that times are changing fast and traditional working relationships may become a thing of the past in the so-called on-demand economy that’s evolving.
 "How we organize ourselves in this new world, what business models we’re going to create; those things are still to be discovered."

 What may happen is that people can rely less on having long-term working relationships.
 More and more of them will be self-employed, independent contractors with plenty of short-term commitments.
-They are gaining more independence, but at the same time lose some sort of safety net consisting, for example, of fixed hours of work and a regular payment.
+They are gaining more independence, but at the same time lose some sort of safety net consisting of things like fixed hours of work and a regular payment.

 "In times gone by, companies gave us a lot more predictability and a rhythm of life that we got used to.
 That security is being taken away.
-And people are having difficulty coping with that, in my generation."
+And people are having difficulty coping with that in my generation," he says.
 What’s more, jobs that don’t necessarily require a huge amount of creativity but involve relatively routine tasks may slowly disappear.
 "Nowadays, computers can answer questions, they can even write articles."

 Holmström wonders where the fundamental changes in our working environments will lead.
 He’s read a lot about recent developments in his native Finland.